kmetaxas/gafkalo/docs/source/usage.rst

   gafkalo apply --config myconfig.yaml

 This command will read all the yaml files specified in the config , merge them and apply them.
+It will produce a report at the end.

 Producer